websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

    ```

 1. Choose node, server, and host names for the server.
 These are specific to a user's environment.
 Click *Next*.
 1. Administrative security in WebSphere is a way to restrict who has access to the administrative tools.
-Administrators may want to have it enabled in the environment so that a user name and password are required to administer the WebSphere server.
+You may want to have it enabled in the environment so that a user name and password are required to administer the WebSphere server.
 See WebSphere's documentation for more information.
 Click *Next*.
 1. Each profile needs a security certificate, which comes next in the wizard.
 If the certificates are not already generated, choose the option to generate a personal certificate and a signing certificate and click *Next*.
 1. Once the certificates are generated, set a password for the keystore.
 Click *Next*.
-1. Administrators can customize the ports this server profile uses.
+1. You can customize the ports this server profile uses.
 Be sure to choose ports that are open on the machine.
 When choosing ports, the wizard automatically detects existing WebSphere installations and if it finds activity, will increment ports by one.
 1. Choose whether to start this profile when the machine starts.
 Click *Next*.
 1. WebSphere ships with IBM HTTP Server.
 Choose whether you want a web server definition, so that this JVM receives requests forwarded from the HTTP server.
 See WebSphere's documentation for details on this.
 When finished, click *Next*.
-1. The wizard then displays a summary of what was selected, enabling administrators to keep their choices or go back and change something.
+1. The wizard then displays a summary of what was selected, enabling you to keep your choices or go back and change something.
 When finished, click *Next*.

 WebSphere then creates the profile and finishes with a message indicating that the profile was created successfully.